 Your contract of sale will have a list of items covered including you and your agent’s contact details, address of the property, selling price and the name of buyer and their contract agent.
 You would also list the fixtures and fittings that come with the property, any exclusions, details of easements, date of settlement, deposit, payment and loan conditions and a cooling off period.

 Property transactions can be daunting, especially the first time.
 Selling is a little more complex than buying a property but we still make it simple for you.
 When selling a property, your conveyancer at Robertson Hyetts Solicitors takes care of the process.
 Providing expert legal guidance through each one of the steps that make up the property transfer process; from preparing your Contract of Sale, to conducting planning and title searches and discussing any special conditions with you.

 Subdivision of a block of land needs to go through an approval process before you begin to subdivide.
-Each council has its own set of rules so its important to familiarise yourself with them before you go ahead and buy a property for subdivision.
-Each council will have a minimum lot size and some zoning types will not allow for subdivision.
+The City of Greater Bendigo has its own set of rules and Robertson Hyetts can advise you before you go ahead and buy a property for subdivision.
+We can advise you on the minimum lot size and the zoning types that do not allow for subdivision.

 Updating a Certificate of Title

 You may need to update or change the title of your real estate if you have sold it, if the owner or mortgagee dies or if you have changed your name and or address or if you have paid the mortgage off in completion.

 Whether you live in Bendigo, Castlemaine, Kyneton and surrounds, Robertson Hyetts will manage the change and lodgement of your Certificate of Title so you won’t have to worry about a thing.

 In Australian law it is possible to become an owner of a property if you have had a 12 or more years of uninterrupted possession of a private premises or 30 years for crown land.
 Adverse possession laws are only applied in the states and does not apply in the Northern Territory or the Australian Capital Territory.